Carolina Gonzalez

 Monday 12:30-2:30 and by appointment

-Professor González (Ph.D., Linguistics, University of Southern California), Associate Professor of Spanish, specializes in phonology.
-She is interested in consonantal phenomena in Spanish dialects and in prosody-conditioned alternations in the Panoan language family (spoken in Peru, Bolivia and Brazil).
-Her recent collaborative research focuses on the L2 acquisition of Spanish phonology as well as the intonational characteristics of Basque Spanish.
+Professor González (Ph.D., Linguistics, University of Southern California), Professor of Spanish and Linguistics, specializes in phonetics and phonology.
+Her research focuses on Spanish consonantal phenomena, Spanish L1 and L2 intonation, and prosody-conditioned alternations in Panoan languages (spoken in Peru, Bolivia and Brazil).
 In addition, she is currently writing a book on how to invent languages, under contract with Cambridge University Press.

 Research Interests